OSGeo/grass/doc/howto_release.md

 - You have communicated with other developers, e.g., through grass-dev mailing list.
 - You have communicated with a development coordinator.
+- You have evaluated status of issues and PRs associated with the relevant milestone.
 - You have already cloned the repo with Git.
 - Your own fork is the remote called "origin".
 - The OSGeo repo is the remote called "upstream".